Life As a Lodging Manager

 Types of Lodging Manager Jobs

-In 2016, there was an estimated number of 47,800 jobs in the United States for Lodging Manager.
+There were about 47,800 jobs for Lodging Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Lodging Manager by 2026.
 The BLS estimates 5,000 yearly job openings in this field.

 The states with the most job growth for Lodging Manager are Idaho, Utah, and Vermont.
 Watch out if you plan on working in Nebraska, Missouri, or Maine.
 These states have the worst job growth for this type of profession.